Many business owners make the common mistake of pulling money out of their corporations to pay down their personal mortgage as fast as possible.

-Here is an example to help explain how it all works.
+Here is an example of how it all works.

 Let’s say you currently have an $800,000 mortgage.
-You also have $400,000 sitting in your Corporation as retained earnings that you don’t have a long-term use for.
+You also have $400,000 sitting in your corporation as retained earnings for which you don’t have a long-term use.
 Instead of having an $800,000 mortgage where you are stuck paying interest on the full amount, there’s a more practical option: restructuring your mortgage with a $400,000 traditional variable rate mortgage and a line of credit with a balance owing of $400,000.

 Next is where the shareholder loan strategy comes into play.

 You can move that $400,000 of retained earnings inside your corporation onto your line of credit, effectively reducing the interest payments on your mortgage interest by half.

 Now your mortgage payments are reduced, there’s more cash to allocate towards living your best life.

 The net result is you have reduced the interest owing on your mortgage by 50% for the year.

 (Take a look at this post to find out more of the common misconceptions around paying down debts as a business owner.)

 Other Ways for Business Owners to Save